 The course is designed with the universally applied provisions of the International law on basic topics like territory, subject, recognition, interventions, disputes, treaty making, and diplomacy and so on.
 Besides the laws, organizations that are related to the formation and execution of the international laws are also studied in this course.
-After completion of the course, students are expected to be well oriented with the mechanism of international politics and rules that guide those happenings.
-It will groom them for further research and jobs at foreign agencies and international organizations.
+After completion of the course, students are expected to be well oriented with the mechanisms of international politics and rules that guide those happenings.
+It will groom them for further research and having jobs at foreign agencies and international organizations.

-- LO1: To provide students with basic concepts, notions and nature of international law; - LO2: To elevate the student's ability to analyze and explain the international issues in the light of International norms and laws. - LO3: To guide the students to seek for solution to the international problems and issues applying rules practiced in international law. - LO4: To provide necessary knowledge to the students to engage into systematic research in international politics and law. - LO5: To equip students the necessary knowledge, background and techniques to study international law and apply them in their professional life as teacher, researcher or a member of an international organization. - 13.
-Course Learning Outcomes (CLO): On completion of the course, students should be able to understand the basics of International Law.
-They will also be able to: - CLO1: Link the international law to actual international happenings and understand the basic structure how the global system is regulated without a permanent controlling authority and with the non-coercive international laws. - CLO2: Prepare them to pursue higher studies (Diploma, Mphil/ PhD) in International Politics and Law.
+- LO1: To introduce students to the fundamental ideas, characteristics, and practices of international law; - LO2: To improve students' understanding of how to examine and explain global concerns in the context of international norms and regulations; - LO3: To assist students in using principles from international law to find solutions to challenges and issues on a global scale; - LO4: To equip students with the information they need to conduct in-depth study on international politics and law; - LO5: To give students the information, background, and skills they need to study international law and use them in their careers as professors, researchers, or representatives of international organizations.

-CLO3: Engage the students in group works and intellectual debates, and to groom themselves to pursue jobs in the foreign ministry, international companies and development organizations.
+13. Course Learning Outcomes (CLO): After completion of the course, students should be able to:

+- CLO1: connect international law to actual international events and comprehend the fundamental framework of how the world system is governed by non-coercive international laws and without a permanent governing body; - CLO2: prepare them to pursue advanced degrees in international politics and law (Diploma, MPhil/PhD); - CLO3: involve the students in collaborative projects and rigorous discussions as they prepare for careers in the foreign ministry, multinational corporations, and development organizations.

-CLOs Contents Lecture CLO1 Introduction: Meaning and characteristics of International Law, Sources 6 of International Law, basic obligation in international law, relation between international law and municipal law.
-CLO1 The subject of International Law: State as international person, the UNO CLO2 as international person-Individuals as subject of international law.
+CLOs Contents Lecture CLO1 Introduction: Meaning and characteristics of International Law, 6 Sources of International Law, basic obligation in international law, relation between international law and municipal law.
+CLO1 The subject of International Law: State as international person, 4 CLO2 the UNO as international person-Individuals as subject of international law.
 CLO1 Recognition: Recognition of state and Government, criteria of 4 CLO2 recognition-Dejure and De facto recognition, consequences of recognition.
 CLO2 State Territory: Nature and extent of State territory.
-Modes of acquiring 4 CLO3 and losing state territory.
+Modes of 4 CLO3 acquiring and losing state territory.
 CLO2 State Jurisdiction: Territorial and personal Jurisdiction.
-Jurisdiction on the 7 CLO3 High Seas.
+7 CLO3 Jurisdiction on the High Seas.
 Air space and Territorial Sea.
-CLO1 Intervention: Meaning and nature of Intervention-Grounds of Intervention.
-CLO3 CLO1 Agents of International Business: Diplomatic envoy as their functions and CLO3 immunities.
+CLO1 Intervention: Meaning and nature of Intervention-Grounds of 4 CLO3 Intervention.
+CLO1 Agents of International Business: Diplomatic envoy as their 4 CLO3 functions and immunities.
 CLO1 International Dispute: Pacific settlement of disputes.
-CLO3 CLO2 Extradition 4 CLO3 CLO2 International Treaties-making of treaties, types of treaties, validations of 4 CLO3 treaties, terminations of treaties.
-CLO1 The United Nations Organization and International Court of Justice CLO3
+4 CLO3 CLO2 Extradition 4 CLO3 CLO2 International Treaties-making of treaties, types of treaties, 4 CLO3 validations of treaties, terminations of treaties.
+CLO1 The United Nations Organization and International Court of 4 CLO3 Justice

 The course is based mainly on lectures.
 An interactive approach will be followed where students will be encouraged to take part in discussion on the topics in each lecture.
-During the year long course, students shall be engaged in group presentations and debates, open discussion and participatory question-answer sessions, preparing reports and assignments.
+During the year-long course, students shall be engaged in group presentations and debates, open discussion and participatory question-answer sessions, preparing reports and assignments.
 Both English and Bengali will be the medium of instruction.

 This is a 4-credit course.
-Students have to take part in UN Model Debate (10 marks), appear at least two surprise tests (2.5+ 2.5=5 marks) and submit an assignment (5 marks) at the end of the classes.
+Students have to take part in UN Model Debate (10 marks), appear at least two surprise tests (2.5+2.5=5 marks) and submit an assignment (5 marks) at the end of the classes.
 Finally, they have to sit in for a 4 hours written examination (80 marks).
 Medium of examination shall be either in English or Bengali, however, English will be preferred.